crcarrano/DZgameEngine/README.md

 # DZgameEngine
-Object Oriented Game Engine based on SDL and OpenGL
+Object Oriented Game Engine based on SDL and OpenGL, written for teaching and learning aid.

+The engine was written as an aid for learning the C++ object oriented language while having fun.

 The engine is completely object oriented, it is written in C++, and it is platform independent.
 It uses the SDL library v.2.x and in the future it